 Our hope is for the joyous celebration of our bodies and our sexuality to be a foundation of our life here.
 We’re aware, that for it to run smoothly (like any system), it requires maintenance and care, and occasional redesign and repair.

-For the most part, people here have a Tantric orientation to sexuality.
-By Tantric we mean that we engage sexuality as a whole being practice (to the best of our abilities) and attempt to engage all our chakras and energies in our sexuality and intimacy.
+For the most part, people here have a Tantric and holistic orientation to sexuality.
+By Tantric we mean that we engage intimacy-and-sexuality as a whole being practice (to the best of our abilities) and attempt to engage all our chakras and energies in our sexual intimacy.
+By holistic we mean that we consider both the context/container we engage intimacy-and-sexuality as well as the content of our engagement.
+This container has everything to do with the kind of human culture we live in and the cultural consciousness at the foundation of it.
+The container also includes are relationship to Spirit and Earth.
+Ultimately, we see GaiaYoga as the practice and cultural consciousness that can make it possible for our intimate-sexual relationships to be able to be sustainable over time and in support of raising healthy children, families, and communities.
 We see sexuality as not just the coming together of bodies, but the harmonizing of our consciousness, emotions and soul with another.
 It is sacred.

 For us, Tantra also means the recognition that when we engage sexually with someone it usually instigates a deep process of exploring our polarities and unconscious patterns in relationship.
 Tantra means the weaving together of opposites.
-So to engage tantric relationship, means to take on the challenges of relationship as a spiritual practice, for healing, and for self-development, as well as the celebration of life.
-People here are at various levels of development in this kind of conscious relating and actual Tantric sexual practice.
-But it is the basic vision of intimacy and sexuality that most of us resonate with and aspire towards.
+So to engage a holistic and Tantric relationship, means to take on the challenges of relationship as a spiritual practice, for healing, and for self-development, as well as the celebration of life.
+People here are at various levels of development in this kind of holistic, conscious relating and actual Tantric sexual practice.
+But it is the basic vision of intimacy-and-sexuality that most of us resonate with and aspire towards.

 We welcome people of all sexual orientations here, including hetero-, bi-, and homo- sexuality, celibacy, open dating, committed monogamy and marriage, and poly-amory (having more than one lover) and poly-fidelity (having a group marriage of men and women).
 We are creating a community where people are supported each other to grow and heal sexually, evolve out of dysfunctional sexual/relational patterns and celebrate this process with the community here.